wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 - **Calves**- If you want to grow your calves faster, you can train them 2x/week.
 If you’re doing legs 1x /week, add calves to any other workout day of your choice.

+- **NEVER SKIP LEG DAY.**

-- **Rest Days**- Take your rest day whenever you feel like your body needs rest.
-It’s not like you have to take it on Sunday only.
-For example, if you feel like your body needs rest after leg day, take it.
-Also, don’t take a rest day if you feel like you can go to the gym and don’t need the rest day.
-But one rest day per week is mandatory.
+- **Rest Days**- One rest day per week is mandatory.
+Take your rest day whenever you feel like your body needs rest.
+It’s not like you have to take it only on Sundays.
+For example, if you feel like your body needs rest after a Monday leg day, rest on Tuesday.
 You can take an additional rest day if you feel like your body really needs rest.
 No shame in taking an additional rest day.
 Your body will let you know, listen to it.
 Push yourself hard, but be safe!

 - **Here’s an alternate routine**-